mycpuorg/mycpuorg.github.io/_posts/2018-03-15-activity-stats.md

 </div>
 </div>

+### Emacs:
-### Emacs offers you extreme configurability without depending solely on pre-defined functions and variables.
+Emacs offers you extreme configurability without depending solely on pre-defined functions and variables.
 Perhaps, the most significant characteristic of vim is its blazing speed and almost no burden from adding bells and whistles.
 And one of my favorite features in Vim is the relative numbering of the lines.
 This allows you to almost instantly use Vim's commands with lines/numbers as arguments.
 In the code snippet below (Linux Kernel), say, you wanted to remove the comment with "TODO" since the comment is no longer valid in the context.
 You do not have to start calculating<a id="sec-1" name="sec-1"></a>

     void update_rq_clock(struct rq *rq)
     {